The Best Guide To Tools And Practices For Managing Databases

 Just by using any of the apps mentioned here, you’ll make your database management a whole lot easier.
 However, to ensure everything continues to run smoothly, there are some best practices you should employ.

-- Keep backups.
-Always plan for the worst-case scenario and backup your databases often with an app like Get Backup Pro.
+Keep backups.
+Always plan for the worst-case scenario and backup your databases often with tools like Get Backup Pro.

 Database management keeps all of your information organized and easily accessible by your whole organization.
-And using apps like Base to create simple databases and TablePlus or SQLPro Studio to manage multiple databases will make your job less stressful and a lot more productive in no time.
+And using apps like Base and SQLPro for SQLite to create simple databases and TablePlus or SQLPro Studio to manage multiple databases will make your job less stressful and a lot more productive in no time.